ZaidRaza3/NeoPDF/README.md

 - Convert Files: Transform your PDF to other formats like JPG or Word, and vice-versa.

 ### Technology Stack
-* 1.Frontend: HTML, CSS, JavaScript
+* Frontend: HTML, CSS, JavaScript
-* 2.Backend: Python with the Flask framework
+* Backend: Python with the Flask framework

 ### 🚀 Installation and Setup